 Security settings control items such as the number of challenge questions a user must answer before being allowed to reset a forgotten password, the length and pattern filtering of the question responses, built-in intrusion detection actions, identity answer storage, end user display options, and help desk function settings.

 Task Automation enables you to extend the functionality of AIMS by allowing execution batch files or programs external to the AIMS system to run when certain AIMS events occur, such as a successful password reset or account unlock.

 At the end of the day, password resets cannot be avoided, but they can be handled quickly and efficiently.
 Forgetting a password should not be an ordeal for your users and help desk staff, but rather a quickly remedied situation.
-Avatier’s Password Station can be that solution.
+Avatier’s Password Management can be that solution.

 To learn more, please visit Avatier’s Password Management.